Extrys/Hybrid-EZS/README.md

 but for now just Drag N Drop the CoolMovement Component to the EntityInjector in this way:
 ![image](https://user-images.githubusercontent.com/38926085/117226852-d66dd300-ae15-11eb-8845-71843faa4e9c.png)

-Congratulations you have added a monobehaviour to our future entity
+Congratulations you have added a monobehaviour to your future entity

 You can press play, enjoy your spinning cube, sell the game and get rich!